 25, Luxembourg, Quick-Step Floors

 The 2017 Giro was something of a deja vu experience for Bob Jungels – again he had a spell in the pink jersey, again he won the young riders classification, and again he made the top-10 overall.
 The signs are that he can emulate Bradley Wiggins and Tom Dumoulin in becoming the latest time trial specialist who climbs well enough to win Grand Tours.

 26, Netherlands, Team Sunweb

-One of the Grand Tour revelations of the year was Wilco Kelderman, whose fourth place overall the Vuelta a España demonstrated he now possesses the requisite consistency and recovery to push for GC, following three years of stunted developing since first top-tenning at the 2014 Giro.
+One of the Grand Tour revelations of the year was Wilco Kelderman, whose fourth place overall the Vuelta a España demonstrated he now possesses the requisite consistency and recovery to push for GC, following three years of stunted developing since a first top-10 at the 2014 Giro.
 Team Sunweb seems a great fit for the Dutchman, and he formed part of their team time trial squad that won gold in Bergen.